 You are here

-Apr 2012 Founded by two families who want to see a better life and future for their children with cerebral palsy, Let's Cure CP launched in 2010 as a 501(c)(3) non-profit organization committed to funding the support of CP research.
-All available funds go directly to research institutions in the United States to fund credible studies and groundbreaking clinical work that take us closer to a cure.
+Apr 2012 Founded by two families who want to see a better life and future for their children with cerebral palsy, Let's Cure CP launched a 501(c)(3) non-profit organization committed to funding the support of CP research.

 Apr 2012 The vast majority of the media stories about cord blood therapy for cerebral palsy (CP) have been anecdotal reports of children who were treated by the group of Joanne Kurtzberg, MD, at Duke Medical Center.
 However, there are now multiple trials running around the world and more planned, so it is helpful to compare and contrast some of the trials.
 This overview is simply meant to be informative, not a comprehensive list or a rating of trials.